KannonZenetism/the-red-archive/exploring-timelessness-2024.md

 # Exploring Timelessness: A Deeper Dive into the Concepts of Eternity and Divinity
 *Written January 9, 2024*

+> **Archival note:** This main-folder copy is held as the timestamped archival record.
+Future versions of this work, and the other early and proto-Zenetist writings, are kept in the `proto-zenetist-archive` folder.

 ## Introduction to Eternity

 The concept of eternity has long captivated human thought, raising the question: Is eternity truly timeless?
 While many associate it with being unending, perpetual, and everlasting, questioning whether it transcends the sequences of events within time is crucial.
 This distinction is significant in both philosophical and theological discussions.
 This exploration aims to unravel these nuances, enhancing our understanding of God's nature and perpetual existence.